-STEP 1: Any person may file a complaint with the Associate Vice President for Student Affairs or his/her designee against any student for an alleged violation of the Student Code of Conduct.
-The individual(s) initiating the action should complete a Student Code of Conduct Complaint Form via Maxient, and provide it to the Associate Vice President for Student Affairs or his /her designee.
-Student Concern form can be accessed at www.gptc.edu/concern.
+STEP 1: Any person may file a complaint with the Vice President for Student Affairs or his/her designee against any student for an alleged violation of the Student Code of Conduct.
+The individual(s) initiating the action should complete a Student Code of Conduct Complaint Form electronically via Maxient, and provide it to the Vice President for Student Affairs or his /her designee.